 Community of the Disciples of Christ in Congo (CDCC)

-The CDCC, in what today is the Democratic Republic of Congo (DRC), formerly known as Zaire was founded in 1889.
+The CDCC, in what today is the Democratic Republic of Congo (DRC), was founded in 1889.
 The church has been affiliated with the Christian Church (Disciples of Christ) in the United States since its inception.
-The church functions with more than 25 ecclesial regions located in the Equator, Bandundu, East Congo, Lower Congo and Kinshasa regions.
-Its 358 congregations serve 800,000 members.
+The church functions with more than 30 ecclesial regions located in the Equator, Bandundu, East Congo, Lower Congo and Kinshasa regions.
+Its congregations serve more than 800,000 members.
 The church has 6 general hospitals, 9 maternity centres and over 40 functioning health centres.

 The DAK Foundation was founded by Dave and Kerry Rickards and is a small group of diverse individuals, focused on providing maximum humanitarian benefit to people in need in the developing world, in the most effective way possible, always bearing culture and context in mind.
 DAK Foundation has donated equipment to many more rural hospitals and educational institutions in Congo.